SaharMehrpour/dataviscourse-pr-MoviesVisualization/README.md

 * Selecting a particular movie from the *Table* will update the *Graph* and the *Information view*.
 * Selecting a different movie in the *Graph* will update the existing *Graph* and the *Information view*.

+### Website And Demo

+The public website of the visualization is available at [https://saharmehrpour.github.io/dataviscourse-pr-MoviesVisualization/](https://saharmehrpour.github.io/dataviscourse-pr-MoviesVisualization/).

+A two-minute demo is available on Youtube: [https://www.youtube.com/](https://www.youtube.com/).